InbalBolshinsky/multi-modal-mutation-detector/README.md

-# Multi-Modal Genetic Mutation Detector"
+# Multi-Modal Genetic Mutation Detector

 ## Project Overview
 This project analyzes genetic mutations associated with lung cancer by focusing on three key genes: **EGFR**, **KRAS**, and **ALK**.
 The study explores the clinical significance of these mutations, categorized into: